Ted Bundy: Childhood

 In some interviews, Bundy spoke warmly of his grandparents and told Rule that he "identified with", "respected" and "clung to" his grandfather Samuel.
-In 1987, however, he and other family members told attorneys that Samuel was a tyrannical bully who beat his wife and dog, swung neighborhood cats by their tails and expressed racist and xenophobic attitudes.
+Later, in 1987, he and other family members told attorneys that Samuel was a tyrannical bully who beat his wife and dog, swung neighborhood cats by their tails and expressed racist and xenophobic attitudes.
 In one instance, Samuel reportedly threw his daughter Julia down a flight of stairs for oversleeping.
 He would sometimes speak aloud to unseen presences, and at least once flew into a violent rage when the question of Bundy's paternity was raised.
-Bundy described his grandmother as a timid and obedient woman who periodically underwent electroconvulsive therapy for depression and was afraid to leave their house toward the end of her life.
+Bundy described his grandmother as a timid and obedient woman who periodically underwent electroconvulsive therapy for depression and suffered from agoraphobia toward the end of her life.

 These descriptions of Bundy's grandparents have been questioned in more recent investigations.
 Some locals in Roxborough remembered Samuel as a "fine man" and expressed bewilderment at the reports of him being violent.
-"The characterization that [Sam] was a raging alcoholic and animal abuser was a convenient characterization used to make people justify why Ted was the way he was", said one of Bundy's cousins.
+"The characterization that [Sam] was a raging alcoholic and animal abuser was a convenient characterization used to make people justify why Ted was the way he was," said one of Bundy's cousins.
 "From my limited exposure to him, nothing could be farther from the truth.
 His daughters loved him dearly and had nothing but fond memories of him."
 In addition, Louise's younger sister Audrey Cowell stated that their mother could not leave her home because she suffered a stroke due to being overweight and was not mentally ill.